hendersontrent/r-club-intro-bayes/r-club-intro-to-bayes.md

 ========================================================
 class: small-code

 So far we have used a random sample of 10 students.
-But what happens if we sample 100?
+But what happens if we sample 100 and 50% still said they were at a Go8?